 that has all the transactions from the previous 10 minutes.
 Then the miners get to work, trying to solve some tough problems.
 And they compete: the first miner to find out the truth and to validate the block, is rewarded in digital currency, in the case of the Bitcoin blockchain, with Bitcoin.Then — this is the key part —that block is linked to the previous block and the previous block to create a chain of blocks.
 And every one is time-stamped,

 kind of like with a digital waxed seal.
 So if I wanted to go and hack a block and, say, pay you and you with the same money, I’d have to hack that block, plus all the preceding blocks, the entire history of commerce on that blockchain,

 not just on one computer but across millions of computers, simultaneously, all using the highest levels of encryption,

 in the light of the most powerful computing resource in the world that’s watching me.

 Tough to do.

 This is infinitely more secure than the computer systems that we have today.
 Blockchain.
 That’s how it works.

 How to invest in Bitcoins

 You need a Bitcoin wallet, the private key and Bitcoin Address to send money in bitcoin network.
-You can create your wallet and get your address and key from Bitcoin Wallet Providers Like Zebpay(For India) and Coinbase(Global).
+And you can create your wallet and get your address and key from Bitcoin Wallet Providers Like Zebpay(For India) and Coinbase(Global).
 You can deposit money to these wallets by links your cards or bank account, You can also trade your bitcoin for money when you see its rising on these platforms.
 My advice for you, Start with small investment, Earn some profits then go with a large amount.